Skip to contents

 encode

-a function to encode x into a dummy matrix.
+a function to convert a vector x into a one-hot encoded matrix.

 n